webdew-logo-new_v2-1

 7. Shopify

 Shopify is an all-in-one hosted CMS platform specially created for online retailers to set up and manage an entire e-commerce store.
-It has a simple drag and drop interface.
+It has a simple drag-and-drop interface.
 You won’t need to get hosting, install any add-on software, or worry about things like updates and backups.

 Features: